Mold Inspection and Testing Delaware

-Currently, there are no official government licenses or certifications for professional mold inspectors, which means there are no legal standards or government regulated credentials.
-Delaware, Ohio does not currently require or have law regarding mold inspection and testing.
+Currently, there are no official government licenses or certifications for professional mold inspectors, which means there are no legal standards or government-regulated credentials.
+Delaware and Ohio do not currently require or have a law regarding mold inspection and testing.

 You Get What You Pay for: